 James Weldon Johnson, composer, diplomat, social critic, and civil rights activist, was born of Bahamian immigrant parents in Jacksonville, Florida on June 17, 1871.
-Instilled with the value of education by his father, James, a waiter, and teacher-mother, Helen, Johnson excelled at the Stanton School in Jacksonville.
-In 1889 he entered Atlanta University in Georgia, graduating in 1894.
+Instilled with the value of education by his father James, a waiter, and his mother Helen, a teacher, Johnson excelled at the Stanton School in Jacksonville.
+In 1889, he entered Atlanta University in Georgia, graduating in 1894.

 Johnson, however, did not practice law.
-Instead he became principal at the Stanton School in Jacksonville where he improved the curriculum and added ninth and tenth grades.
+Instead, he became principal at the Stanton School in Jacksonville, where he improved the curriculum and also added the ninth and tenth grades.
 Johnson also started the first black newspaper, the Daily American, in Jacksonville.
-With his brother Rosamond, who had been trained at the New England Conservatory of Music in Massachusetts, James W. Johnson’s interests turned to songwriting for Broadway.
+With his brother Rosamond, who had been trained at the New England Conservatory of Music in Massachusetts, Johnson’s interests turned to songwriting for Broadway.

 In 1906, Johnson became United States consul to Puerto Cabello in Venezuela.
-While in the foreign service he met his future wife, Grace Nail, daughter of the influential black New York city real estate speculator, John E. Nail.
-The couple’s first year was spent in Corinto, Nicaragua, Johnson’s new diplomatic post.
+While in the foreign service, he met his future wife, Grace Nail, the daughter of influential black New York City real estate speculator, John E. Nail.
+The couple’s first year was spent in Corinto, Nicaragua, Johnson’s diplomatic post.

 Although he was a nationally recognized civil rights leader, Johnson continued to write and critique poetry in a column for the New York Age.
 His “Poetry Corner” column, published in 1922 as The Book of American Negro Poetry, became an important contribution to the emerging Harlem Renaissance particularly because of its inclusion of Claude McKay’s “If We Must Die.”
 Johnson’s other Harlem Renaissance contributions included The Book of American Negro Spirituals (1925), God’s Trombones (1927), and Seven Negro Sermons in Verse (1927).

-In 1930 Johnson published Black Manhattan, a Social History of Black New York, and three years later (in 1933) his autobiography, Along This Way, appeared.
-He was also a member of Sigma Pi Phi fraternity.
+In 1930, Johnson published Black Manhattan, a Social History of Black New York, and three years later (in 1933) his autobiography, Along This Way, appeared.